-In December 2006, we entered into a funding agreement with SMRI to develop a proprietary product candidate that inhibits PDE10 for the treatment of schizophrenia.
+In December 2006, we entered into a funding agreement with The Stanley Medical Research Institute, or SMRI, to develop a proprietary product candidate that inhibits PDE10 for the treatment of schizophrenia.
 Under the agreement, we may receive grant and equity funding upon achievement of product development milestones through Phase 1 clinical trials totaling \$9.0 million, subject to our mutual agreement with SMRI.
-As of June 30, 2010, we had received \$5.7 million from SMRI, \$1.8 million of which was recorded as revenue, \$3.2 was recorded as equity funding and \$478,000 remains in deferred revenue.
+As of September 30, 2010, we had received \$5.7 million from SMRI, \$2.1 million of which was recorded as revenue, \$3.2 was recorded as equity funding and \$360,000 remains in deferred revenue.

 In May 2010, we entered into an additional agreement with the MJFF to provide funding for a study of PDE7 inhibitors for the treatment of Parkinson's disease.
 The agreement was for a six-month period and provides funding of actual costs incurred up to a total of \$76,000.
-We received an advance payment of \$38,000 in July 2010.
+We received a payment of \$38,000 in July 2010.